Fibromyalgia For Dummies - Roland Staud - E-Book

 Making Lifestyle Changes: Pulling Yourself into a Non-Fibro World

-Coping with Fibromyalgia at Home and on the Job
+Coping with FMS at Home and Work

-Chapter 2: Recognizing Key Symptoms of Fibromyalgia
+Chapter 2: Recognizing Key Fibromyalgia Symptoms

 Describing Where It Hurts: Almost Everywhere!